What They Came In For Travis Kern What They Came In For Travis Kern

 “I guess it’s just nerves,” Karen said, laughing tightly.
 “But that doesn’t make it feel any less real.”

 She had tried gabapentin.
 It made her groggy and forgetful but didn’t touch the pain.
-She tried B vitamins.
-Topical creams.
-Magnesium.
-Warm socks.
+She tried B vitamins, topical creams, magnesium, and warm socks.
 Nothing helped.
-She felt like she was chasing sensation—trying to catch what was still there before it faded completely.
+She felt like she was chasing sensation in her feet—trying to catch what was still there before it faded completely.

 When she came to Root and Branch, what she wanted was simple: